Monday, September 25, 2023

 Epitaph in Lincoln Cathedral

 Here is calligraphy in a floor epitaph in Lincoln Cathedral.
 Floor epitaphs were placed especially so people walk on them, but it of course contributed to their wear.
-It is written in Lombardic versals and dated, however, the date only says MCCC and thereafter it is worn.
+It is written in Lombardic versals and dated, however, the date only says MCCC and thereafter it is worn out and not visible.
 So it could have another C, but certainly no more, as normally a "D" was written instead of five C's.
 So we have here an approximate date: 14th or 15th century.
 Still, better than nothing.

 Interesting here is use of both "V" and "U" where we today spell "u".